G1ANT-Robot/G1ANT.Manual/g1ant-language/triggering/README.md

 For the list of possible task or initial arguments, see the description of a specific trigger.

-Note that triggers are not active when G1ANT.Robot starts.
-Whenever you want to use them, you have to activate them before launching the script.
+Note that in the Developer version of G1ANT.Robot triggers are not active when the program starts.
+If you want to use them, you have to activate them before launching the script.
 You can do this by choosing `Triggers/Active` menu in Robot window.

+The Production version of G1ANT.Robot has triggers activated by default.